aekhv/cypress-fx3-winusb-blank/README.md

-# cypress-fx3-winusb-blank
+# Cypress FX3 WinUSB compatible firmware
-Cypress FX3 WinUSB compatible blank firmware
+You can use this code as a template to build your own WinUSB compatible project.